-- A confined space Entry Permit must be issued by a competent person for each entry into a confined space. - Confined spaces must only be entered by workers who are authorised on an Entry Permit. - All workers involved in Confined Space work are to be adequately trained for their role - · Continuous atmospheric monitoring is required for confined - · A standby person must be assigned and a two-way system of communication established. - First aid and retrieval rescue procedures must be established tested and rehearsed with relevant workers.
+- A confined space Entry Permit must be issued by a competent person for each entry into a confined space. - Confined spaces must only be entered by workers who are authorised on an Entry Permit. - All workers involved in Confined Space work are to be adequately trained for their role. - Continuous atmospheric monitoring is required for confined space work.
+A standby person must be assigned, and a two-way system of - communication established.

+First aid and retrieval rescue procedures must be established. - First aid and retrieval rescue procedures must be established, tested, and rehearsed with relevant workers.